AgrimGupta04/tweet-sentiment-assignment/Readme.md

 ## 4. Troubleshooting
 **Issue:** Prompt design can cause **bias or misclassification** (e.g., sarcastic tweets misclassified as positive).
+“I initially got errors with the Hugging Face evaluate library, so I switched to scikit-learn.

 **Solution:**
 - Use few-shot prompts with diverse examples.
 - If resources allow, fine-tune the model on airline specific tweets for domain adaptation.